prachtsaal/prachtsaal.berlin/README.md

 You'd like to develop the design elements and code for the website?
 Thank you!

 This website is built using Jekyll and tailwindcss.
 [Jekyll](https://jekyllrb.com/) uses [Liquid](https://shopify.github.io/liquid/) to process templates.
-Both html files and markdown files can include what's called front matter, which is a section at the top of the page with key value pairs - we use the yaml formating.
+Both html files and markdown files can include what's called front matter, which is a section at the top of the page with key value pairs - we use the yaml formatting.

 To develop for this website, you'll need to install ruby (language Jekyll is written in), Jekyll, and node.js(used to install tailwind), and tailwind.
+There is an installation guide below.

 ### To install the required `npm` dependencies